-Pogo Photo, owned and operated by Emily Pogozelski (she/her/hers), is located in Vermont in the summer/fall and South Florida in the winter/spring.
+Pogo Photo, owned and operated by Emily Pogozelski (she/her/hers), is located in Vermont.
 She specializes in documentary wedding photography with a distinct focus on the genuine joy found at each celebration.
 Portrait, commercial, and editorial bookings are available around the globe.

 MEET EM POGO

-I spend my days laughing with my husband, Steve, and our new cranky cat, Dímma (heir to the original cranky cat, Stannis).
-We love pizza, trivia, bourbon, Netflix and traveling.
-(Recently we loved Hawaii and Iceland; apparently we prefer volcanic islands regardless of the climate.)
+I spend my days laughing with my friends and family, and cuddling my cranky cat, Dímma (heir to the original cranky cat, Stannis).
+I love pizza, trivia, bourbon, Netflix and traveling.
+I recently added two new loves to my life: downhill skiing and mountain biking.
 I’m an avid reader, I’ve visited 49 states, I geek out about technology, I’m fluent in sarcasm, and I have never run out of things to be curious about in this world.
 Sometimes this curiosity means learning about a new photographic technique; sometimes I fall into an internet hole about a topic far outside the scope of my field.
 The best thing about curiosity: I am never bored.

 I discovered traditional film photography as a teenager in Vermont, happily spending hours in my high school darkroom developing film and prints the old fashioned way.
 I knew from the first time I photographed my sister that I preferred people as my subjects, and I decided to go to art school to learn more.
 I photographed friends and classmates while I worked in photo labs and portrait studios, expanding my education and falling more in love with photographing people.